Imperial Airship Scheme

-The British Imperial Airship Scheme was a 1920s project to improve communication between Britain and the distant countries of the British Empire by establishing air routes using airships.
-The first phase was the construction of two large and technically advanced airships, the R100 and the R101; the R100 made a successful transatlantic crossing to Canada in 1930 in 78 hours.
-The scheme was terminated in 1931 following the crash in France of R101 in October 1930, while attempting its first flight to India.
+The British Imperial Airship Scheme was a project conceived in 1924 to improve communication and provide transportation between Great Britain and distant countries of the vast British Empire by establishing regular air service using passenger airships.
+The first phase was the construction of two large and technically advanced airships, the R100 and the R101; the R100 made a successful transatlantic trial flight to Canada and back during the summer of 1930.
+In October 1930, the R101, beset with several design and manufacturing flaws, crashed and burned in France while attempting its first flight to India.
+In 1931, following the loss of the R101, the entire British airship scheme was terminated.

 Early proposals

-In July 1921 A. H. Ashbolt, the Agent-General for Tasmania, proposed the creation of an Imperial Airship Company to the Imperial Conference being held in London.
+In July 1921, Alfred Henry Ashbolt, the Agent-General for Tasmania, proposed the creation of an Imperial Airship Company to the Imperial Conference being held in London.
 The use of heavier-than-air craft over such distances was seen as impractical at this time.
-This was to be partly financed by the countries of the Empire, with some funding from private sources and the rest provided by the British government.
+The company was to be partly financed by the countries of the Empire, with some funding from private sources and the rest provided by the British government.
 A sub-committee chaired by Frederick Guest, the Secretary of State for Air, was established to investigate the idea.
 Although this reported favourably, no firm decision was reached since the members considered that further consultation with the various governments of the nations of the Empire was needed, and eventually only Australia felt that they could afford the investment.

-In 1922 the Vickers company – which had been involved in British airship construction since His Majesty's Airship No. 1 in 1911 – proposed a scheme for the development of large commercial airships to provide a passenger service to link the countries of the British Empire.
+In 1922, the Vickers company – which had been involved in British airship construction since His Majesty's Airship No. 1 in 1911 – proposed a scheme for the development of large commercial airships to provide a passenger service to link the countries of the British Empire.
 Named the "Burney scheme" after its creator Dennistoun Burney, it involved the construction of six airships at an estimated cost of £4 million, to be built and operated by Vickers. £1.2 million would be raised by the issue of shares paying 6% per annum, and a further £2.2 million by the issue of debentures.
 Both would be guaranteed by the British government and by India and Australia, the total public liability being estimated at £119,000 per annum.

-The Burney Scheme was referred to a sub-committee of the Committee for Imperial Defence for consideration.
+The Burney Scheme was referred to a sub-committee of the Committee of Imperial Defence for consideration.
 Although this committee reported favourably in August 1922, no action was taken by the Government until after the 1922 General Election, which returned a Conservative government led by Bonar Law.
 The new government re-established the advisory committee to explore the financial details of the scheme and also established an Advisory Panel to examine technical and operational matters.
 This was chaired by the Air Member for Supply and Research, Air vice-marshal Geoffrey Salmond, and included among its members Burney and C. B. Thomson.
 Although the Burney Scheme was approved in principle, its adoption was delayed by Treasury misgivings about the financial details.